DougFrost/git-test/readme.md

-"this is Colby's first git project!!
+This is Colby's first git project!!